decius999/CleanCodeJN-Generic-Apis/README.md

 }
 ```

-__For using the /filtered api with a filter, just provide a serialized json as filter parameter, like this__
+__For using the /filtered api with a filter, just provide a serialized json as filter parameter, like this:__
 ```C#
 {
     "Filters": [